ronaldmego/ronaldmego/README.md

 # Hi there 👋, I'm Ronald Mego

 I'm a Chief Data Analytics Officer (CDAO) with over 15 years of experience in Data, Analytics, and AI.
-I specialize in transforming data into strategic business value, fostering strong data cultures, and delivering measurable results across Telecommunications, Fintech, and Digital industries.
+I specialize in transforming data into strategic business value, fostering strong data cultures, and building cutting-edge solutions in Telecommunications, Fintech, and Digital industries.

 ## About Me
 - 🔭 I'm currently working as CDAO at **Millicom | Tigo**, previously at **Telefonica | Movistar**, both in Telecom.
 - 🌱 I'm continuously learning about **Data Science, Machine Learning, Artificial Intelligence, and Data Monetization**
 - 📚 Statistical Engineer, MBA, and MIT Executive Program graduate in **Data Leadership**
-- 📊 Achieved a **35% cost optimization** in Snowflake and AWS workloads while maintaining seamless delivery of insights.
-- 🎯 Reduced churn by **10 percentage points** through advanced customer behavior modeling and segmentation.
+- 💡 Experienced in designing advanced customer behavior models and implementing analytics-driven AI solutions.
 - 🌎 Based in **Panama City, Panama** | Born in **Peru**

 ## Latest Projects
 - 🤖 Implementing AI-driven customer service solutions using LLMs and RAG for dynamic decision-making in telecom.
-- 📊 Customer Churn Analytics & Predictive Modeling for Fintech
-- 🎯 Advanced Customer Segmentation & Behavioral Analysis for Telecommunications
-- 📈 Marketing Mix Modeling with Cohort & Customer Lifetime Value Analytics
-- ⚡ Enterprise Dashboard Optimization using Redshift, Snowflake & Streamlit
+- 📊 Developing customer behavior models for segmentation and personalized engagement campaigns in Telecom and Fintech.
+- 🎯 Designing advanced data monetization strategies, including predictive analytics and 1st-party data frameworks.
+- 📈 Streamlining enterprise dashboards with tools like Power BI, Snowflake, and Streamlit.

 ## Currently Working On
-- 🤖 Enterprise LLM Solutions with RAG Architecture for Data Analytics Acceleration
+- 🤖 Building enterprise LLM solutions with RAG architecture to enhance data analytics workflows.
-- 🌟 Advanced Cloud-Native AI Solutions for Customer Service and Churn Management in Telecom Industry
+- 🌟 Creating cloud-native AI solutions for customer service and churn management in Telecommunications.
-- 📊 Building frameworks for 1st-party data monetization and predictive analytics to drive revenue growth across countries.
+- 📊 Developing frameworks for advanced data monetization and predictive analytics to drive strategic growth.

 ## Tech Stack & Skills
 ### Data & Analytics